chrishah/phylogenomics_intro_vertebrata/README.md

 __6.)
 Full automation (OPTIONAL)__

-We are working on a pipeline for automating the entire process of phylogenomic analyses from BUSCO genes (for now).
-You can find it [here](https://github.com/reslp/phylociraptor).

 The current repository is actually a snapshot of [phylociraptor](https://github.com/reslp/phylociraptor).
+This is a pipeline for automating the entire process of phylogenomic analyses from BUSCO genes (for now).

 In the base directory of this repository you could resume an analysis as shown below.
 If there is time we'll talk about the setup a little bit.

 The main things you need are:
  - config file `data/config.vertebrata_minimal.yaml`